zakkg3/ClusterSecret/README.md

 create a ClusterSecret object yaml like the one above, or in the example in yaml/Object_example/obj.yaml and apply it in your cluster `kubectl apply -f yaml/Object_example/obj.yaml`

-The ClusterSecret operator will pick it up and will create a copy in every matching namespace:  match `matchNamespace` but not matching  `avoidNamespaces` RegExp's.
+The ClusterSecret operator will pick it up and will create the secret in every matching namespace:  match `matchNamespace` but not matching  `avoidNamespaces` RegExp's.

 You can specify multiple matching or non-matching RegExp.
 By default it will match all, same as defining matchNamespace = *